When should I seek help with my hearing?

 RNID has more information on how to better enjoy TV and radio.

-You might find it harder to hear your smoke alarm.
-It's important to get one designed for people with hearing problems.
+If it's hard to hear your smoke alarm, it's important to get one designed for people with hearing problems.
 They usually include a vibrating pad to put under your pillow or mattress to wake you if the alarm goes off at night, and flashing lights to alert you during the day.

 To find out what would work best for you, get a free home fire safety check.
 You can arrange this through your local fire and rescue service.
 They will assess the safety of your home and recommend a smoke alarm that's best for you.
 Our advice guide Home safety has more information on fire safety and alarms.